4 Natural Solutions to Hormonal Harmony After Menopause

 If the idea of getting down on the floor to do anything reminds you of those old “Help, I’ve fallen and I can’t get up” commercials, you may think yoga is not for you.

 Stress plays a big part in how your body handles the fluctuations in oestrogen and progesterone.
-By assisting the body in any way you can to cope with the stress the body is experiencing will assist in decreasing your symptoms.
+By assisting the body in any way you can to cope with the stress it’s is experiencing, you will assist in decreasing your symptoms.

 What is your best kept secret when it comes to keeping stress at bay?
+Which of these strategies helped you the most during menopause?
+What do you recommend to those women who are still going through that stage?
 I would love to hear your comments below.